engr-hasanuzzaman/tweet_storm/README.md

 ## Todos
 - [ ] improve the test coverage
-- [ ] use thore or similar gem which will provide rich command line experience
+- [ ] use `thor` or similar gem which will provide rich command line experience
 - [ ] update large text breaking logic rather than breaking with white space
 - [ ] publish to `rubygems.org` (having trouble to publish gem to `rubygems.org`)
-- [ ] use well stablished library for terminal text coloring instead of rely on hard coded unix color
+- [ ] use well established library for terminal text coloring instead of rely on hard coded unix color
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [link](https://github.com/engr-hasanuzzaman/tweet_storm).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/engr-hasanuzzaman/tweet_storm/blob/master/CODE_OF_CONDUCT.md).